 Following some of my traffic back to reddit recently, I discovered a very spot-on critique that my recent posts have seemed like advertisements.
 I looked back, and it became obvious to me how review heavy I've been the past several months.

 I 100% stand by my reviews of those products, but it's true; there have been far too many reviews as of late.
 That's changing.
 I committed to a handful of reviews, and when life threw me a sinker last fall, blogging became one of my lowest priorities.
 I still felt the pressure to get those reviews out, and not just throw them together, so those posts ended up being the only ones to see the light of day.

 Most of the roadblocks have been passed at this point, and this shoulder injury has provided me much needed catch up time.
 Big things are brewing over here, and I'm working hard at it.

-If you haven't yet, follow us on Facebook by clicking HERE.
+Also, if you haven't yet, be sure to follow us on Facebook by clicking HERE.

 I've been writing like crazy, and I'm trying to set posts back and space them out like I'm supposed to, but I'm not sure how long I can sustain that.
 It's tough not to just hit publish!
 So if you see a string of rapid fire posts, just know that I couldn't take it anymore.